Easier Fitness: "Helping people with little time or low energy find simpler ways to exercise, eat better and stay healthy."

 Do you have too much stress in your life?
 Too much to do?
-Unhappy with certain things going on?
-These stress reduction tips can offer you some help.
+These stress reduction tips could help you to reclaim your enjoyment of life.

 Stress can have many negative effects on us.
 Irritability, depression, anxiety, high blood pressure.
 Weight gain.
 Stress hormones like cortisol can compromise your immune system.
 Stress under the short term isn't too bad, but chronic stress can do real damage.